Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

-\cite{thomson_1982} develop the multitaper estimate as an approximate solution of the fundamental integral equation of spectrum estimation by performing a ``local" eigenfunction expansion.
-We refer the reader to \cite{thomson_1982} and \cite{percival_1993} for more details on the mathematical theory behind its development.
+\cite{thomson_1982} develop the multitaper estimate as an approximate solution of the fundamental integral equation of power spectrum estimation by performing a ``local" eigenfunction expansion.
+We refer the reader to \cite{thomson_1982} and \cite{percival_1993} for more details on the mathematical theory.